Arkanosis/bamrescue/README.md

 This property is used to rescue data from corrupted BAM files by keeping only their non-corrupted blocks, hopefully rescuing most reads.

+## Example

+A bam file of 40 MiB (which is very small by today standards) has been corrupted by two hard drive bad sectors.
+Most tools (including gzip) choke on the file at the first corrupted byte, meaning that up to 100% of the bam payload is considered lost depending on the tool.

+Let's check the file using bamrescue:

+    $ bamrescue check samples/corrupted_payload.bam

+The output is the following:

+    Jun 17 23:06:48.840 INFO Checking integrity of samples/corrupted_payload.bam…
+    bam file statistics:
+       1870 bgzf blocks found (117 MiB of bam payload) 2 corrupted blocks found (0% of total)
+         46 KiB of bam payload lost (0% of total)
+    Jun 17 23:07:10.555 ERRO Invalid bam file: corrupted bgzf blocks found

+Indeed, a whole hard drive bad sector typically amounts for 512 bytes lost, which is much smaller than an average bgzf block (which can be up to 64 KiB large).

+Even though most tools would gave up on this file, it still contains almost 100% of non-corrupted bam payload, and the user probably wouldn't mind much if they could work only on that close-to-100% amount of data.

+Let's rescue the non-corrupted payload (beware: this takes as much additional space on the disk as the original file):

+    $ bamrescue rescue samples/corrupted_payload.bam rescued_file.bam

+The output is the following:

+    Jun 17 23:06:48.840 INFO Rescuing data from samples/corrupted_payload.bam…
+    bam rescue statistics:
+       1870 bgzf blocks found (117 MiB of bam payload) 2 corrupted blocks removed (0% of total)
+         46 KiB of bam payload lost (0% of total)
+       1868 non-corrupted blocks rescued (almost 100% of total) 111 MiB of bam payload rescued (almost 100% of total) Jun 17 23:07:10.555 ERRO INFO Data rescued to rescued_file.bam

+The resulting bam file can now be used like if it never had been corrupted.
+Rescued data is validated using a CRC32 checksum, so it's not like ignoring errors and working on corrupted data (typical use of gzip to get garbage data from a corrupted bam file): it's working on (ridiculously) less, validated data.

 ## Compilation

 Run `cargo build --release` in your working copy.